joshuadoan/space-pants/src/economy.md

 - Each trader specializes in one product type

 **Behavior Rules** (priority order):
+1. If health ≤ 0 → Set Broken (required default rule)
-1. If energy ≤ 0 → Rest at apartments (always prioritized - traders go home when energy is low, even after socializing)
+2. If energy ≤ 0 → Rest at apartments (always prioritized - traders go home when energy is low, even after socializing)
-2. If money ≥ 50 → Socialize at bar
+3. If money ≥ 50 → Socialize at bar
-3. If product > 0 (of trader's type) → Sell product to station
+4. If product > 0 (of trader's type) → Sell product to station
-4. If money ≥ 1 → Buy product from station
+5. If money ≥ 1 → Buy product from station

 **Destination Selection**: Rules can optionally specify destination types (e.g., target a specific SpaceStation type) or specific entity names for precise control over entity behavior.

 **Starting Resources**: 1 money

 ### Space Stations
-**Count**: 5
+**Count**: 5 (one per product type)
 **Role**: Production hubs and trading centers

 **Economic Activities**: